IainStevenson/docker.multi.service.reverse.proxy/readme.md

 From a security perspective the primary objectives are;

-* Avoid having to use localhost as a domain name.
+* Avoid having to use `localhost` as a domain name.
- 	* localhost used in multi-service container configurations is worse than meaningless, suddenly it becomes a blocker.
+ 	* `localhost` used in multi-service container configurations is worse than meaningless, suddenly it becomes a blocker.
- 	* But without a certificate that supports localhost in development .NET services blow up on startup.
+ 	* But without a certificate that supports `localhost` in development .NET services blow up on startup.
-* To have a dedicated authentication and authorisation domain
+* To have a dedicated authentication and authorization domain
 * Implement FULL SSL for encryption in motion.
  	* implementation for all services in all environments.
  	* Implement encryption at rest as can be achieved with MongoDB